top of page

 places

 The National Register of Historic Places is the federal government's official list of sites and structures important to American history on the local, state, or national level.
-A site listed on the National Register is considered worthy of preservation by the United States government.
+Properties listed in the National Register are recognized as worthy of preservation by the United States government.

-The National Register program uses three components to decide whether a property is eligible for listing: historic significance, historic integrity, and historic context.
-Additionally, a property must meet at least one of the four National Register Criteria, defined as follows by the National Park Service:
+To determine whether a property is eligible for listing, the National Register program evaluates three key components: historic significance, historic integrity, and historic context.
+A property must also meet at least one of the four National Register Criteria for Evaluation, as defined by the National Park Service:

-• Criterion A: Properties that are associated with events that have made a significant contribution to the broad patterns of our history
+Properties associated with events that have made a significant contribution to the broad patterns of our history.

-• Criterion B: Properties that are associated with the lives of persons significant in our past
+Properties associated with the lives of persons significant in our past.

-• Criterion C: Properties that embody the distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction
+Properties that embody the distinctive characteristics of a type, period, or method of construction; represent the work of a master; possess high artistic values; or represent a significant and distinguishable entity whose components may lack individual distinction.

-• Criterion D: Properties that have yielded, or may be likely to yield, information important in prehistory or history
+Properties that have yielded, or may be likely to yield, information important in prehistory or history.

-Belloni Research Consulting can complete historical research, architectural descriptions, or statements of significance needed for the National Register Registration Form.
-Additionally, I offer comprehensive services and can complete the entire nomination process from start to finish.
+Belloni Research Consulting provides professional services related to National Register of Historic Places nominations, including historical research, architectural descriptions, and statements of significance required for the National Register Registration Form.
+I also offer comprehensive, start-to-finish nomination services and can manage the entire process on behalf of property owners and organizations.

-I encourage both individuals and organizations interested in nominating a property to the National Register to contact me to discuss their goals.
+I welcome inquiries from individuals and organizations interested in nominating a property to the National Register of Historic Places.
+If you are considering a nomination, I encourage you to contact me to discuss your goals and determine the best path forward.

 Recent & Ongoing Projects